claus-e-andersen/clanElectrons/README.md

 help(package=clanElectrons)
 library(help=clanElectrons)
 ```
-You can also ask for help on any function, like so:'
+You can also ask for help on any function, like so:
 ```
 ?clanElectrons
 ?demo.water